On the motivic class of an algebraic group: Introduction

 Let $F$ be a field.
 The Grothendieck ring of algebraic stacks $K_0(\on{Stacks}_F)$ was introduced by Ekedahl in \cite{ekedahl2009grothendieck}, following up on earlier works \cite{behrend2007motivic}, \cite{joyce2007motivic}, \cite{toen2005grothendieck}.
 It is a variant of the Grothendieck ring of varieties $K_0(\on{Var}_F)$.
 By definition, $K_0(\on{Stacks}_F)$ is generated as an abelian group by the equivalence classes $\set{X}$ of all algebraic stacks $X$ of finite type over $F$ with affine stabilizers.
 These classes are subject to the scissor relations $\set{X}=\set{Y}+\set{{X}\setminus{Y}}$ for every closed substack $Y\c X$, and the relations $\set{E}=\set{\A^n\times X}$ for every vector bundle $E$ of rank $n$ over $X$.
 The product is defined by $\set{X}\cdot\set{Y}:=\set{X\times Y}$, and extended by linearity.

-In particular, given a linear algebraic group $G$ over $F$, we may consider the class $\set{BG}$ of its classifying stack in $K_0(\on{Stacks}_F)$.
+Given a group scheme $G$ over $F$, we may consider the class $\set{BG}$ of its classifying stack in $K_0(\on{Stacks}_F)$.
 The problem of computing $\set{BG}$ appears to be related to the problem of the stable rationality of $BG$, although no direct implications are known.
 Recall that $BG$ is stably rational if for one (equivalently, every) generically free representation $V$ of $G$, the rational quotient $V/G$ is stably rational.
-In other words, $BG$ is stably rational when the Noether problem for stable rationality has a positive solution for $G$, in the sense of \cite[\S 3]{florence2018genus0}.
+An equivalent terminology is that the Noether problem for stable rationality has a positive solution for $G$; see \cite[\S 3]{florence2018genus0}.
 The case of a finite (constant) group $G$ was considered in \cite{ekedahl2009geometric}: it frequently happens that $\set{BG}=1$ (notably for the symmetric groups, see \cite[Theorem 4.3]{ekedahl2009geometric}), although there are examples of finite groups $G$ for which $\set{BG}\neq 1$; see \cite[Corollary 5.2, Corollary 5.8]{ekedahl2009geometric}.
-The Ekedahl invariants, a new kind of invariant of $G$ defined in \cite{ekedahl2009geometric} in terms of the class $\set{BG}$ in $K_0(\on{Stacks}_F)$, are the essential ingredient in the proof that $\set{BG}\neq 1$, and have been further studied in \cite{martino2014ekedahl}, \cite{martino2016ekedahl} and \cite{martino2017introduction}.
-So far, all the known examples of finite group schemes $G$ for which $\set{BG}\neq 1$ are also counterexamples to the Noether problem.
-This suggests the following question. \begin{question}(cf. \cite[\S 6]{ekedahl2009geometric}) Is it true that, for a finite group scheme $G$, the following two conditions are equivalent? \begin{itemize} \item $BG$ is stably rational; \item $\set{BG}=1$ in $K_0(\on{Stacks}_F)$. \end{itemize} \end{question}
+Further work on the triviality of $\set{BG}$ for finite groups $G$ has been done in \cite{martino2016ekedahl} and \cite{martino2017introduction}.
+So far, all the known examples of finite group schemes $G$ for which $\set{BG}\neq 1$ are such that $BG$ is not stably rational.
+This suggests the following question. \begin{question}(cf. \cite[\S 6]{ekedahl2009geometric}) Is it true that, for a finite group scheme $G$, the following two conditions are equivalent? \begin{itemize} \item $BG$ is stably rational; \item $\set{BG}=1$ in $K_0(\on{Stacks}_F)$. \end{itemize} \end{question} We will answer \Cref{noetherfinite} in the negative in \Cref{1.6}.

 Now let $G$ be a connected linear algebraic group.
 Recall that $G$ is special if every $G$-torsor is Zariski-locally trivial.
 For example, $\on{GL}_n,\on{SL}_n$ and $\on{Sp}_n$ are special; see \cite{chevalley1958espaces}.
 It was shown by Ekedahl that if $P\to S$ is a torsor under the special group $G$, then $\set{P}=\set{G}\set{S}$.
 This is immediate if $S$ is a scheme, but less obvious when $S$ is a stack; see \cite[Corollary 2.4]{bergh2015motivic}.
 Applying this to the universal $G$-torsor $\Spec F\to BG$, one obtains $\set{BG}\set{G}=1$.